-During the first trimester, you should be able to continue practicing as normal.
+Yoga during pregnancy can be extremely beneficial, and if everything is developing fine, it’s also safe.
+During the first trimester, you should be able to continue practicing as normal, as many yoga poses are suitable for the first trimester.
 That is given that you are feeling fine and your pregnancy is developing with no complications.

 Yet, it’s good to be aware of the changes that are happening in your body and how to start adapting your yoga practice to accommodate a new life.

 The Changes in Your Body during the First Trimester

 The first trimester is the period of your pregnancy until the end of week 12.